Frequently Asked Questions

 - What rights do I grant the University when I deposit my work in the DigitalCommons@Butler University?

-Individual authors retain their copyright, but are asked to complete a Non-Exclusive Licensing Agreement for materials deposited.
-Requests for commercial use of materials found in the DigitalCommons@Butler University will be referred back to the author.
+Individual authors retain their copyright, but are asked to complete a Non-Exclusive Licensing Agreement [.pdf] for materials deposited.
+Any requests for commercial use of materials found in the DigitalCommons@Butler University received by repository staff will be referred back to the author.

 - My work has been published in a journal and I don’t know if I still own copyright to my work.
 Can I still deposit my work?

-This will depend on the post-print policy of the publisher.
-Some publishers allow you to post any version of a paper on your personal site; others only allow certain versions, or do not allow any posting after publication.
-Upon acceptance most journals require the author to sign a consent form.
-Butler University Libraries will need a copy of your consent form that allows you to redistribute your article.
-If the consent form prohibits redistribution or is unclear you will need to contact the publisher and obtain proof of permissions.
-For sample text that you can use when contacting publishers to obtain permissions, please see this link.
+That depends on the publisher’s policy.
+Some publishers allow you to post any version of a paper on a personal site; others only allow certain versions, require an embargo, or do not permit self-archiving at all.
+When an article is accepted for publication, most journals require the author to sign a consent form.
+Butler University Libraries will need a copy of this consent form that contains language permitting you to redistribute your article.
+If the consent form prohibits redistribution or is unclear, you will need to contact the publisher and obtain proof of permissions.
+For assistance with copyright clearance, please contact Jennifer Raye at .

 You can also use the following resources to investigate copyright: